INDOOR & OUTDOOR POOLS IN ADELAIDE

 571 Montague Rd, Modbury

 SA Aquatic & Leisure Centre boasts a range of world-class aquatic facilities, and as one of the newer swimming centres in South Australia, and the official state aquatic centre, it certainly doesn’t disappoint with its all year round aquatic and leisure activities.
-With dive pools and diving boards, multiple pools of different sizes including a learner pool, leisure pool and an inflatable obstacle course (SO.MUCH.FUN) as well as a children’s splash park and toddler pool – absolutely no one is going to be bored for even a second at the SA Aquatic and Leisure Centre and it’s perfect for kids and families looking to beat the heat!
-Please note that the 2 outdoor waterslides (The Space Bowl and Aqua Tube) are currently closed for refurbishment so be aware they’re not in use this season!
+With dive pools and diving boards, multiple pools of different sizes including a learner pool, leisure pool and an inflatable obstacle course (SO.MUCH.FUN) as well as a children’s splash park and toddler pool – absolutely no one is going to be bored for even a second at the SA Aquatic and Leisure Centre.
+It’s perfect for kids and families looking to beat the heat!

 443 Morphett Road, Oaklands Park